Mother and baby.

 • Payment Source: Payor detailed on the hospital UB-04 record and categorized as Private Insurance (Commercial Insurance or Health Maintenance Organization); Medicaid, and Other (Self-pay, Indigent/Charitable Organization, Medicare, Worker’s Compensation, Other Government, Not verified Medicaid, and Not Stated on hospital record).
 Medicaid delivery payment was verified through linkage with Medicaid recipient records.

-• Perinatal Level: SCDHEC hospital designation as of January 2024.
+• Perinatal Level: SCDPH hospital designation as of May 2024.
+Hospitals with recent perinatal level changes may still be compared to hospitals with their prior perinatal level to allow time for transition.
 The level corresponds with the level of services provided: Level I (basic care for normal uncomplicated pregnancies), Level II (specialty care for both normal and selected high risk obstetrical and neonatal patients), Level III (subspecialty care for mothers and infants at less than 32 weeks gestation, estimated fetal weight less than 1,500 grams, and anticipated complex medical or surgical conditions regardless of gestation age), and Level IV (complex care for the most complex and critically ill newborn infants and have pediatric medical and surgical specialty consultants available 24 hours a day).
 It may vary from the level submitted with the hospital record, and for the protection of hospital-level data, Levels III and IV are presented as III+.

 • Plurality: Obtained using the birth month, birth year, and delivery patient's identification number from the birth records as Singleton (1 newborn) and Multiples (> 1 newborn).